COVID 19 Statement English

 The English National Curriculum (2014) states:

-‘The overarching aim for English in the National Curriculum is to promote high standards of Literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.’
+‘The overarching aim for English in the National Curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.’

 The National Curriculum aims to ensure that all pupils:

 • Read easily, fluently and with good understanding

 • Develop the habit of reading widely and often, for both pleasure and information